These Loaded Baked Potato Skins make the PERFECT side dish or appetizer, with no deep-frying needed.

-The first step in this recipe requires already baked potatoes.
+The first step for these Loaded Baked Potato Skins requires already baked potatoes.
 We’ve shared our method of baking them in the oven below, but have you ever tried baking them in the microwave?

 This method is perfect when you’re short on time, or simply don’t want to wait an hour for your potatoes to cook.
 These can be done in 10 minutes and guarantee perfectly “baked” potatoes every single time.